 When purchasing a Beard Balm look for one which includes Shea Butter as a base ingredient.
 This is a natural conditioner and will help soften hair and soothe the skin, perfect for avoiding itchiness and keeping beard-ruff at bay.

-Once your facial hair reaches approximately 1cm in length (or you start to notice people in the office suddenly start complimenting you on your beard) then it’s time to take a step up in your grooming routine.
+Once your facial hair reaches approximately 1cm in length (or you start to notice people in the office complimenting you on your beard) then it’s time to take the next step up in your grooming routine.

 Whilst most beard conditioning oils are unscented you may want to experiment with a scented oil -these are a great way to soften and tame your beard whilst doubling as a subtle fragrance.

-Which one you choose to go for is up to personal preference as they effectively do similar jobs; detangling, tidying and helping to keep your beard in shape.
+Which one you choose to go for is up to personal preference as they essentially do similar jobs; detangling, tidying and helping to keep your beard in shape.